minervapanda/open-event-android/docs/AndroidApp.md

 2. Open Android Studio, you will see a **Welcome to Android** window.
 Under Quick Start, select *Import Project (Eclipse ADT, Gradle, etc.)*

-3. Navigate to the directory where you saved the open-event-android project, select the root folder of the project (the folder named "open-event-android"), and hit OK.
+3. Navigate to the directory where you saved the open-event-android project, select android inside the root folder of the project (the folder named "open-event-android"), and hit OK.
 Android Studio should now begin building the project with Gradle.

 4. Once this process is complete and Android Studio opens, check the Console for any build errors.